 One could say that co-ownership and time-sharing allow as many people as possible to access the dream of a premium second home.
 The comparison ends there.

-Timesharing is just what it is, that is that in the end, you only just own time and no real estate!
+Timesharing is just what it is; that is that in the end, you only just own time and no real estate!
+Your name is not on the property deed!

 The solution and service offered by co-ownership allow you, unlike time-sharing:

-To actually own (via a company) a property asset and not just the right to use is (or time…).
+To own (via a company) a property asset and not just the right to use is (or time…).
+Your name will be on the property deed like any traditional freehold property.

-They say it is all about location, location so you can choose carefully any property on the real estate markets.
+They say it is all about location, location so you can choose carefully any property on the real estate market.

 To keep control of the service charges and protect you from a possible bad-paying co-owner thanks to an innovative French law contract.

-To benefit from a turnkey concierge, maintenance and upkeep service, in order to generate additional income without doing anything when you are not enjoying your second home.
+To benefit from a turnkey concierge, and property manager to let your property to generate additional income without doing anything when you are not enjoying your second home (contact us as some homes forbid letting or are located in areas when letting the property is prohibited or restricted).

 Yes.
 Owners can use a company or their legal name to purchase a share of the property.